 The waterside location of this famously stylish hotel just across the river from Kenmare town is beautiful, and it is set in a 300-acre estate of woodland, riverside walks and gardens.
 The Queen's Walk, a beautiful 19th century plantation named after Queen Victoria in anticipation of her visit to Kerry in 1861, takes you through lush woodland; although renowned for exotic tree ferns and spring-flowering cultivars (rhododendron, azalea, camellia), it is lovely in autumn too.
 Accommodation is contemporary classic, offering traditional luxury with a modern lightness of touch – and dinner here is always a treat.

 Thomastown, Co Kilkenny

-The distinctivell lush beauty of County Kilkenny lies in its rivers and woodlands - and there’s no better time than autumn to visit Mount Juliet House, set on 1500 acres of unspoilt woodland, pasture and formal gardens beside the River Nore.
+The distinctively lush beauty of County Kilkenny lies in its rivers and woodlands - and there’s no better time than autumn to visit Mount Juliet House, set on 1500 acres of unspoilt woodland, pasture and formal gardens beside the River Nore.
 Although now perhaps best known for golf, this is one of Europe's greatest country estates and offers many activities, including beautiful walks, fishing, horesriding, and a Spa & Health Club for pampering.
-Excellent food too: choose between fine dining in the Lady Helen Dining Room, or contemporary style in Kendals restaurant at Hunters Yard.
+Excellent food too: choose between some of the best fine dining in the country at the Lady Helen Dining Room, or contemporary style in Kendals restaurant at Hunters Yard.